1957-1958. Nether Edge Grammar School, Sheffield, England

 2018.
 Sailed around Spitzbergen on MS Sergei Vavilov.

-Some of my early research in Greenland was directed to the planning of hydro-electric power stations in Greenland.
+Some of my early research in Greenland was directed to the planning of hydro-electric power stations in Greenland, in particular for projects involving significant runoff from melting of snow and ice.
 In the late 1980s there was groing concern about possible incresed melting of the Greeenland ice sheet under Global Warming, and I refocussed my research onto possible sea-level changes caused by melting ice.
 In this connection, I contributed to the First and Second Assessment Reports of the Intergovernment Panel on Climate Change (IPCC) in 1991 and 1996.
 I also lead three research projects in the area funded by the European Community (1990-1992, 1992-1994 and 1997-2000).
 From all of this, I claim experience in policy-relevant research, or even socially-relevant research.

 During my time at the Geological Survey of Greenland, Copenhagen, policy-relevant research was looked down on, and project reports were often regarded as "quick and dirty", and were filed away unread.
 My personal policy was to speedily distribute the project reports and then try to publish the underlying science in refereed international journals.
-This is now normal practice but was the subject of acrimonious debate in Denmark in the 1980s.
+Thios paid off when the Greenland Technical Organization (GTO) sent some of our project reports for independant review, and the reviewers responded that our work was well supported by the science.
+Linking project reports and scientific papers is now normal practice but it was the subject of acrimonious debate in Denmark in the 1980s.

 I have recently given public lectures on the geography of glaciers, Greenland, global Warming, melting ice and climate change, and related topics.
 I once gave a lecture "The Greenland ice sheet - from top to bottom" on a tourist ship in the middle of Baffin Bay (August 2015).
 I am happy to continue this sort of social engagement by giving lectures on request.